ionStici/age-calculator-app/README.md

 For any additional questions or support, please open an issue in the project's GitHub repository issue tracker.

+See [CONTRIBUTING.md](./CONTRIBUTING.md) for how the repository handles contributions.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact